PycmShoma/LineageFontsPack/README.md

 - Lineage OS Fonts Pack

 ## Description
-- Added 31 fonts from Lineage OS.
+- Added fonts from Lineage OS.

+You will have 31 fonts available.

 Include:
 - Accuratist
 - Aclonica